maxgoff/ProgrammingAssignment2/README.md

 ### Introduction

+This repo contains my solution for the second programming assignment, the instructions for which appear below.

+You will find the modified version of cachematrix.R, which contains the code fixes to meet the specification for the assignment along along with useful inline comments.

+Please note that the makeCacheMatrix(x) function presumes an invertible matrix is passed as the argument.
+That said, the functions should behave as follows:

+>  source("cachematrix.R")  # load the functions into the environment
+>  x<- matrix(sample(1:1000,64),8,8)  # create an invertible matrix
+>  y<- makeCacheMatrix(x)    #  create the cache
+>  z<-cacheSolve(y)          #  the first instatiation will return
+                             #  the inverted matrix (i.e.: solve(x)
+                             #  and assigne to 'z' and will cache the results
+> z-prime<-cacheSolve(y)     #  will print out: getting cached data
+getting cached data          #  and will assign z-prime the cached matrix

+Original assignment instructions:

 This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.
 For example, taking the mean of a numeric vector is typically a fast